Scientific name: Grus americana

 Neat Whooper ID section illustrates differences between Whoopers and other large cranes and seabirds and also includes a detailed checklist.
 A photo gallery includes Whoopers in various life stages, stalking, feeding, and flying.
 A special “Ask Dr Felipe” feature allows access to FOTWW’s Science Advisor, Dr. Felipe Chavez-Ramirez, PhD.

 This cooperative venture between the Canadian Wildlife Service and the Canadian Wildlife Federation specializes in Canadian wildlife – from birds to bears to bees to bog willow to basking sharks.
 And grows more comprehensive daily.

-The Whooping Crane entry holds downloadable fact sheet, flight silhouette, map, food and breeding facts, plus a set of boxed links that discuss wetlands value and how individuals can help.
+The Whooping Crane entry holds a downloadable fact sheet, flight silhouette, map, food and breeding facts, plus a set of boxed links that discuss wetlands value and how individuals can help.

 All About Birds